-Accounts receivable
+(iii) Accounts receivable

 The carrying amount of accounts receivable is reduced by a valuation allowance which is calculated based on the expected credit losses for the accounts.
 The expected credit losses are measured at an amount equal to the 12-month expected credit losses.
 Management reviews the adequacy of this allowance at each reporting date.
-In the year ended December 31, 2019 management adopted the expected credit loss model in accordance with IFRS 9, which did not result in any adjustments to previously recorded provisions.

-Impairment of capital assets
+(iv) Impairment of capital assets

 The Port Authority reviews the carrying amount of capital assets and CGUs in comparison to their recoverable amounts.
 The recoverable amounts are determined based on the value in use or fair value less costs to sell.
-In the year ended December 31, 2019, there was no impairment identified by management.
+In the year ended December 31, 2020, there was no impairment identified by management.
+In making this assessment, management considered the circumstances due to COVID-19 and determined there was no impact on the capital assets.